AETN > Engage > Pressroom > AETN, ADE, ASCD partner to add world-renowned online professional development for educators to Arkansas IDEAS

 AETN and ASCD finalized the five-year contract Jan.
 31 and will launch the addition of ASCD's entire library of online professional development courses in February.

 Arkansas currently requires one of the highest numbers of professional development hours each year to maintain a teaching license and now has the largest comprehensive continuing education portal including trainings, courses, resources and assessments in a cutting-edge online setting.
-More than 23,000 registered educators in all regions of the state have completed approximately 300,000 credit hours in IDEAS since its launch.
+More than 23,000 registered educators in all regions of

 Arkansas is the only state to offer ASCDs entire library of award-winning online courses to its educators in an online format.
 IDEAS and ASCDs interactive, self-paced courses provide growth opportunities in leadership, teaching strategies and curriculum content.